0xb0rn3/fastdl/README.md

 **Q: How many connections should I use?**
 A: FastDL auto-detects optimal settings, but generally 16-64 works best for most connections.

-**Q: Does SHA verification slow down downloads?**
+**Q: Does verification slow down downloads?**
-A: Minimal impact - verification runs in parallel with downloading.
+A: Minimal impact - verification runs concurrently with downloading using goroutines.

 **Q: Can I pause and resume downloads?**
 A: Yes!
-Use Ctrl+C to pause, then `fastdl --resume` to continue.
+Downloads can be paused and resumed, with integrity checking.

 </details>

 <details>
 <summary><b>🔒 Security & Verification</b></summary>

-**Q: How do I get SHA-256 hashes?**
+**Q: How do I get file hashes for verification?**
-A: Many sites provide them, or use `fastdl --generate-checksums` after download.
+A: Many sites provide them, or FastDL can generate checksums after download.

 **Q: What if verification fails?**
-A: FastDL will automatically retry the download or report corruption.
+A: FastDL will automatically retry the download or report corruption details.

-**Q: Is my download data secure?**
+**Q: Is the web dashboard secure?**
-A: Yes - FastDL uses SSL/TLS by default and doesn't log sensitive information.
+A: The dashboard runs locally by default.
+For remote access, use proper firewalling.

 </details>